xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/instructor_guidance.md

 - Provide and overview of Azure AI services with the focus on Cognitive Services

 **Step 1 - Environment Set Up**
-- Briefly review selected Azure topics:  Azure Subscription, Azure Access, Azure Portal, Azure CLI, Azure SDK, Azure Resource Groups, Azure Storage
+- Briefly review Azure concepts that are relevant in the context of the lab.
+E.g.  Azure Subscription, Azure Access, Azure Portal, Azure CLI, Azure SDK, Azure Resource Groups, Azure Storage
 - Describe different ways of provisionig Custom Vision Service, including Azure Portal and Custom Vision Service web GUI
 - Review key components and capabilities of Custom Vision Service, including:
   - types of models you can train